Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Introduction

 \subsection{Summary of results}

 In Section~\ref{sec:model-categ-struct}, we recall background on operads, cooperads, operadic bimodules, and cooperadic cobimodules.
 In each case, we describe the projective model category structures on the associated categories.
 We also consider $\Lambda$ versions of these objects, i.e.\ we allow constants in our (co)operads (which gives extra structure on the (co)bimodules), and we describe the Reedy model category structures on the corresponding categories.
+The rest of the paper is split into $5$ sections.